Last Updated on February 12, 2021 by Maggie Sutton

 Extraordinary Savings and Rewards

 The rewards you get from your line of work are extraordinary.
 So are the ones you receive from us.
-Through buying or selling a home, most heroes save at least $1,500.
+Through buying or selling a home, most heroes save on average $2,400.
 When you add in the savings and rewards from lenders, title companies, home inspectors and everyday deals, it’s way beyond what you get from others.
 Just like you, we go above and beyond what’s expected.
 SIGN UP today, and we’ll connect you to a local Homes for Heroes Real Estate Specialist in your area.